 Mrs. Keller has been with the organization for 12 years, since July 2002, serving in many different capacities, growing with its needs, as they changed.
 She has covered responsibilities in a variety of different roles in both the financial and administrative sectors.
 She continuously seeks to increase and develop productivity and efficiency in these areas, by close monitoring and management of the bookkeeping and accounting departments.
 Her background and personal experience in real estate investment and property management makes her a valuable contributor to all business and internal policy, decisions.

-Mrs. Abrahamson has only been at Oorah for a little over a year, but it feels like she’s been here always.
+Mrs. Abrahamson has been a part of Oorah for over five years, but it feels like she’s been here always.
 Her ability to organize, simplify and stay calm under insane pressure has made her a staple in her department, and the way she arranges the camp programs, concerts makes it look easy.
 She also has an envious relationship with the company printers, whose language she speaks fluently.
 In her free time, Mrs. Abrahamson enjoys baking with her three children.

-Though he’s only joined Oorah this past year, Rabbi Krawiec has already gained a sincere appreciation of what it is that we accomplish here.
+Over the years, Rabbi Krawiec has gained a sincere appreciation of what it is that we accomplish here.
 He thoroughly enjoys the atmosphere of shared camaraderie that permeates every corner of Oorah, and that everyone is infused with the same sense of purpose: to bring Jewish kids and their families closer to their heritage.
 In his spare time, Rabbi Krawiec finds solace in gardening on his small patch of grass.

 Whether he’s assisting families with school placement or overseeing the Torah Mates program, Rabbi Yoffe has seen plenty of warm, inspiring stories happen right before his eyes.
-As someone who has been with Oorah for nine years, Rabbi Yoffe finds his job in the Kiruv Department richly rewarding.
+As someone who has been with Oorah for over twelve years, Rabbi Yoffe finds his job in the Kiruv Department richly rewarding.

 For over five years, Rabbi Weinstein has researched and overseen all new outreach programs for Oorah.